-- No parking allowed inside the Museum terrain, unless permission is obtained from the Museum Manager, two weeks prior to the function.
+- No parking is allowed inside the Museum terrain unless permission is obtained from the Museum Manager two weeks before the function.

-- Bring own chairs and tables if using the terrain.
+- Bring your own chairs and tables if using the terrain.

 - Payments must be made at least two weeks in advance